fshangala/lambo/README.md

 1. Set one device as "Master" and others as "Slaves"
 2. Join the same WebSocket room on all devices (the app automatically attempts to connect on startup if settings are saved)
+3. Authenticate if needed: Unauthenticated users have limited access; log in via Supabase for full features and extended usage.
-3. On the Master device:
+4. On the Master device:
    - Enter any website URL or select a site from the "Recent Sites" list
    - Click "Browse" to navigate (the app will verify the site's status first)
-4. All Slave devices will replicate the Master's actions in real-time
+5. All Slave devices will replicate the Master's actions in real-time